iterative/dvc.org/public/static/docs/command-reference/pull.md

 ## Example: With dependencies

-Demonstrating the `--with-deps` flag requires a larger example.
+Demonstrating the `--with-deps` option requires a larger example.
 First, assume a [pipeline](/doc/command-reference/pipeline) has been setup with these [stages](/doc/command-reference/run):

 ```dvc